 By Dominic Oto

-Risk, grit, daring and doing impossible missions are the trademark of American’s Special Operations Forces (SOF).
+Risk, grit, daring and doing impossible missions are the trademark of America’s Special Operations Forces (SOF).
 Many American SOF units trace their lineage to the “Devil’s Brigade.”

 During World War II the Allies were struggling to strike out at their enemies.
 A secret unit of soldiers was created to carry out deadly actions in the face of impossible danger.
 The unit was called the First Special Service Force.